TarekRaafat/skalex/docs/documentation.md

 ---

-To start using the `skalex` library, you need to require it in your JavaScript file.
+To start using the `Skalex` library, you need to require it in your JavaScript file.
 Here's an example:

 ```javascript
 const Skalex = require("skalex");